Quiet Chickens – Is that an option?

 What is Normal Behavior Even for Quiet Chickens

 In a flock without a rooster, it is common for one of the hens to assume the leadership of the flock.
-She may call the other chickens when treats are being given, or when danger is lurking.
+She will call the other chickens when treats are being given, or when danger is lurking.
 While not as loud and disturbing as a rooster crowing, the caution clucking is louder than normal activity clucking.
 This can be a warning to the chicken owner, as well, that something is wrong in the yard.

+Talking chicken breeds with other chicken keepers is a great way to narrow down the quieter breeds for your flock.
 Another good resource for new or aspiring chicken owner is the local farm store where you might choose to purchase chicks.
 The staff or owner should be knowledgeable about which breeds would be a good choice for you.